 If you are thinking of getting involved in our orphan child sponsorship program, we ask you to consider carefully the commitment you are willing to make.
 Our hope is: sponsors will become part of our children’s lives.
 They will not simply give money.
 They will write letters, send pictures, occasionally call, share family stories, build a bond that will enrich both your life and your sponsored child’s life.
 After so much abandonment, we are hopeful these bonds can become a vital force that helps guide our children into adulthood, perhaps surviving for a lifetime.
 For this reason, we ask all prospective sponsors to think carefully before getting involved.
 A small group of committed individuals is what we are looking for and we hope you’ll join us by becoming a mentor, friend and extended member of the Good Shepherd Agricultural Mission family.

 We want to be very clear that 100% of all funds raised in sponsorship for our children is used for our children.
 There are no admin fees, salaries or hidden costs involved.
-The pie chart below outlines where the funds will be used from our sponsorship program as well as a good estimate of how much will go to each area:
+The pie chart below outlines roughly where the funds will be used, but honestly it changes from child to child; if you have any questions about this please do not hesitate to contact us.

 Like any parent, we want to be careful with what we give to our children.
-While we want them to feel loved by you, and gift giving is a great way to do that, we also need to be sensitive to the fact that not all of our children have sponsors.
-For those that do, not all sponsors give gifts.
+While we want them to feel loved by you, and gift giving is a great way to do that, we also need to be sensitive to the fact that not all of our children have sponsors that can lavish them with gifts.
 For this reason, we suggest that the best gifts you can give to your sponsored child are things that don’t cost much of anything; letters, photos, Skype calls and the like.
-When presents are called for, here are a few suggestions and the local Indian cost associated with each item.
-Please make sure to be in contact with our Child Sponsorship Supervisor before purchasing anything.
+When presents are called for, such as for birthdays, make sure to be in contact with our Child Sponsorship Supervisor before purchasing anything.

 Where To Begin